yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 information about more than one hop, therefore the fields n<sub>1</sub>, n<sub>2</sub> and n<sub>3</sub> will be repeated for each hop.

-When a node receives a switch update message, the node **must** create a new switch update for each connected switch port, setting the update port number to the port that the update will be sent to and adding the node's public signing key, and then sign the newly-updated message.
-The result is that the update for each switch port is unique.
-The updates should then be sent to their respective ports.
+When a node receives a switch update message, the node **must** append its own update and then relay to all directly connected peers.

+Since the port number must be specified in the update (which **must** be set to the port number that the update will be sent to), this means that the node **must** sign the update once for each peer, resulting in each peer receiving a unique switch update.

 This process continues until the switch update has flooded the entire network and all nodes have received a switch update that contains `n` number of